Federated Causal Discovery From Interventions: Introduction

 \section{Introduction}

-The fundamental and often challenging problem of discovering cause-effect relationships has long captivated the attention of statisticians \citep{pearl2009causality}, and other disciplines such as epidemiology \citep{vandenbroucke2016causality} and computational biology \citep{sachs2005causal}.
-Inferring causal relationships is critical for understanding the underlying mechanisms behind random variables, and predicting the effect of externally imposed manipulations on causal dynamics of systems \citep{spirtes2010introduction}.
-Conventional approaches to causal discovery primarily rely on centralized data.
-However, when dealing with sensitive information like patients' medical records, preserving privacy is essential and protected by strict regulations.
-As a result, institutions often refrain from disclosing sensitive data required to infer causal structures.
-Privacy concerns extend beyond the medical domain, arising in economics, biology, and engineering \citep{glancy2012privacy, papernot2016towards}.
+The fundamental and challenging problem of discovering cause-effect relationships has long captivated the attention of statisticians~\citep{pearl2009causality}.
+Recovering causal structures from data provides valuable insights for decision-making under uncertainty, as precise causal models of covariates empower exploration of potential outcomes of interventions and hence, mitigate the unpredictability caused by external factors~\citep{bhattacharya2020causal-uncertainty, vowels2021d}. \looseness-1

+Conventional causal discovery approaches mainly rely on centralized data~\citep{wang2017permutation, zheng2018dags, ke2020dependency}.
+However, when dealing with sensitive information, such as patients' medical records, preserving privacy is essential and protected by strict regulations.
+As a result, such sensitive data remains \emph{confidential} and \emph{distributed} across multiple entities.
+Therefore, researchers have turned to federated causal discovery (FCD)~\citep{li2020federated} to discover causal structures in decentralized settings. \looseness-1

-Consequently, researchers have turned to privacy-preserving causal discovery to leverage decentralize data.
-Most notably, federated learning \citep{li2020federated} is employed to learn causal structures while avoiding privacy violations.
-Yet, previous efforts tend to suffer from limitations.
-For instance, DARLS framework \citep{ye2022distributed} is limited to data generated from a linear underlying causal mechanism, whereas DS-FCD \citep{gao2021federated} offers no priority to clients with more valuable contributions.
-Critically, previous attempts solely utilize observational data gathered from unperturbed systems, which restricts the discovered structures to Markov equivalence classes \citep{yang2018characterizing, spirtes2016causal}.
-Gathering interventional data by applying controlled perturbations alleviates such shortcomings through improving identifiability \citep{yang2018characterizing,ke2020dependency}.
+Previous FCD efforts are either limited to data generated from a linear underlying causal mechanism~\citep{ye2022distributed, huang2023fed-pc, mian2023regret-based-fcd} or restricted to homogeneous data~\citep{ye2022distributed, ng2022fed-bayesian-nets}.
+Most notably, these methods are \emph{merely oriented towards discovery from observational data}, gathered passively without perturbing the system.
+This exclusive reliance on observational samples confines the identified structures to Markov equivalence classes~\citep{yang2018characterizing, spirtes2016causal} and significantly elevates model uncertainty~\citep{jesson2020causality-uncertainty-aware}.
+Utilizing interventional data, collected by applying targeted perturbations on the system~\citep{hyttinen2013experimentdesign, addanki2020efficientintervention}, alleviates these limitations through enhancing identifiability~\citep{wang2017permutation, brouillard2020differentiable, ke2020dependency, tigas2022interventions-how}.